kkkk-8548/kkkk-8548/README.md

 ------------------------------------------------------------------------
 ## 👩🏻‍💻 About me

-I have a background in Civil Engineering and an MBA in Production Engineering and Economics, but I found myself in the world of data, and for the last 4 years, I’ve been working in the area as a data analyst.
+I have a background in Civil Engineering and an MBA in Production Engineering and Economics, but I found myself in the world of data, and for the last 4 years, I’ve been working as a data analyst.

 I am currently studying Data Science and Data Visualization in a postgraduate program at PUC-Rio.